aditya-sawadh/Graph_Implementations/README.md

 The graph data is stored in txt format in the input folder.

-The codes Dijkstra's Shortest path.py finds the shortest path in the graph.
+The  Dijkstra_Shortest_path.py finds the shortest path in the graph.
 Also, it includes a scope checker to verify that the identifird path is the shortest one

 The BFS_DFS_traversal.py code searches graph nodes by traversing either the breadth or depth of the starting node.